© 2024 WSKG

 Available On Air Stations

-Binghamton University students weigh in after presidential debate
+Binghamton University students react to presidential debate

 Around 50 people gathered in downtown Binghamton Tuesday night to watch the first presidential debate between Vice President Kamala Harris and former President Donald Trump.